utdata/rwd-food-desert/csvkit/README.md

 # Food desert data

-> This work was done before I moved to doing this in R. Some of the paths may be incorrect now.
+> This work was done before I moved to R. Some of the paths may be incorrect now.

 Some work to help some students on a project.
 We are using a python-based package called [csvkit](https://csvkit.readthedocs.io/en/latest/) to manage a large Excel file without having Excel.